brycewray/hugo-site/content/posts/2022/02/gems-in-rough-14/index.md

 > .&nbsp;.&nbsp;.
 I don’t know if you all can tell, but I am so excited.
 If Eleventy was walking before now[,] we’re going to find out what it really feels like to run.

+**Update from the future**: In June, 2023, Leatherman [announced](https://www.zachleat.com/web/eleventy-side-project/) that this arrangement had come to an end.
+{.box}

 ## Handling variables in Hugo

 While working on my [recent](/posts/2022/02/static-tweets-eleventy-hugo/) [posts](/posts/static-tweets-eleventy-hugo-part-2/) concerning how to embed fully static tweets in Eleventy and [Hugo](https://gohugo.io/) (about which a little more in the next item), I learned something worth passing along.
 It likely isn’t news to *you*, but *I’d* overlooked it up to that point.